 Another variation (a DIY option) is a weighted cage.
 An upside down milk crate with weights works just fine.
 The fish just swims out the bottom once it has been lowered far enough.
 You can make your own release cage by painting the inside of a milk crate (available at office supply stores) with rubberized paint (dive shops often carry this for marking equipment) to smooth over the sharp edges and help protect the fish.
 Next, zip-tie rebar or lead weights to the edges of the open end.
 Flip it over, weighted side down and tie on a long line of your choice.
 Instant fish descender.

-Always check with your state agency on their specific regulations if a release or venting tool is required, and learn how to use these tools before going fishing.
+Always check with your state agency on their specific regulations if a catch and release venting tool is required, and learn how to use these tools before going fishing.
 Some specific state and regional regulations:

-But remember, before practicing special deep water release techniques, anglers should first follow the general guidelines for handling the fish properly to increase survival.
+But remember, before practicing special deep water release techniques, anglers should first follow the catch and release general guidelines for handling the fish properly to increase survival.

-If you are a member of a state fish and wildlife agency, a charter business or are more interested in specifics about FishSmart, learn more here.
+If you are a member of a state fish and wildlife agency, or a charter business click here to learn more about FishSmart's organization and mission.

 Resources on barotrauma and catch and release research: